 In August 2016 Rosanne Goreham from Middlesex made contact.
 In fact her messahe nearly did not get through as changes jad been made by the website hosts and the old contact page was not working.
 Fortunately she found me via Facebook and sent a message and sent me a 1930's copy of Party Songs - a publication that was given to children at Christmas one year.

-If you have any hisorical pictures from the era Suters were in Ledbury, Ashford (Middx), Windsor, Ruislip, Slough and Uxbridge that we can use I would be very grateful e-mail Contact here
+If you have any hisorical pictures and other information from the era Suters were in Ledbury, Ashford (Middx), Windsor, Ruislip, Slough and Uxbridge that we can use I would be very grateful e-mail Contact here

 Please note: The General Data Protection Regulations May 25th 2018 - Please note we do not collect any personal information from visitors to this website.
 Links to Google Analytics were removed in March 2018